 One way to ensure any game runs smoothly and more collaboratively is to assign jobs.
 Shift out of your role as the classroom teacher to that of a team manager.
 Once you learn the ins and outs of a particular game, determine what jobs pop up.
 Assign roles to students so you can step back.
 It also allows students to step up and be more autonomous.
 Note that more than one student can be assigned a particular role if you rotate each round.
 This approach is especially appealing to those who do not wish to participate competitively but want to support the team.

 For four roles you can give to students, take a look at our complimentary download, 4 Collaborative Game Playing Roles.
-Check out our PRO Pack, Games in the Art Room, for more resources like this.
+Check out our PRO Pack, Games in the Art Room.
+You can find this resource and more like this in PRO Learning.

 Download Now!